 Lean into Sustainability Where Possible

 Incorporating eco-friendly packaging and highlighting existing sustainable practices in marketing can attract environmentally conscious consumers.
-Partnering with responsible manufacturers and offering a “green” toy line can also test market demand for sustainable products.
+Partnering with responsible manufacturers and offering a more sustainable toy line can also test market demand, but claims should be specific, substantiated, and easy for customers to understand.

 Stay Agile with Supply Chains

-Diversifying suppliers and exploring domestic or nearshore manufacturing options can reduce lead times and mitigate risks in the production process.
+Diversifying suppliers and exploring domestic, nearshore, or multi-country manufacturing options can reduce lead times and mitigate risks in the production process.
 Monitoring global regulations ensures compliance with changing safety standards and enhances supply chain agility through quality control.

 Long-Term Strategies (1-3 Years)

-Investing in strategic initiatives such as product innovation, brand development, and distribution expansion can position SMBs for sustainable growth in a competitive market.
+Investing in strategic initiatives such as product innovation, brand development, IP protection, and distribution expansion can position SMBs for sustainable growth in a competitive market.

 Develop a Unique Brand Identity & IP